Portuguese marble is pretty in pink.

 In previous blogs, we've talked about Portuguese limestone, and how these Portuguese stones are loved by designers for their uniformity and predictability of colour, veining and shelling.
 But the Portuguese also have a range of marbles which are really eye-catching.

 Portugal has a very long heritage of supplying marble for sculpture and architecture which dates back to the Roman times.
 Portuguese marble was widely exported throughout Africa, Asia and South America and was used in the building of the Circus Maximus in Spain.
 Today Portugal is second in the World when it comes to the export of marble, behind Italy.
 Along with Vila Viçosa and Estremoz, Borba is one the main marble producing areas in Portugal and is internationally known for its fine natural stone.
-In particularly high demand with designers (and with us) at the moment, is the range of pink marbles known as Rosa Aurora marble.
+In particularly high demand with designers (and with us) at the moment, is the range of pink marbles known as Rosa Aurora (or Estremoz) marble.
 If you are looking for a dash of pink in your stone for a design or architectural project then Portuguese marble should be at the top of your list.
-But it’s worth understanding how the various types of Rosa marble differ.
+But it’s worth understanding how the various types of Rosa Aurora marbles differ from each other.

 Below, we have separated out the four main characteristics but you should bear in mind that this marble is all from the same quarry and you may find something of each in every one.
 For example, there will be a flash of pink in the Rosa Aurora Claro and perhaps even a little blue in the Rosa Aurora Creme.